jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/emby-apiclient/README.md

 # Notes #

 - this library depends on the native fetch and promise api's.
 These will be expected to be polyfilled if used in a browser that doesn't support them.
-- events.js depends on jQuery events.
-It is a to-do item to remove this dependency.
-For now you can optionally provide your own version that matches the same signature.

 # Examples #